interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
 This check validates that if the Operator Altitude Type is valid, if present. (**[astm.f3411.v22a.NET0260,Table1,26](../../../../requirements/astm/f3411/v22a.md)**)

+#### Operational Status consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+This check validates that the Operational Status, if present, is valid. (**[astm.f3411.v22a.NET0260,Table1,7](../../../../requirements/astm/f3411/v22a.md)**)

 #### Lingering flight check

 **[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires a SP to provide flights up to *NetMaxNearRealTimeDataPeriod* in the past, but an SP should preserve privacy and ensure relevancy by not sharing flights that are further in the past than this window.